MollyShuu/CIA/README.md

 # CIA
-Resources for the paper "Deceiving LLM through Compositional Instruction with Hidden Attacks" will soon be available..
+More resources for the paper "Deceiving LLM through Compositional Instruction with Hidden Attacks" will soon be available.